Buying a home

 If the surveyor reports that there are some problems with the property, you will have to consider whether you still want to go ahead with the purchase.
 In some cases it may be necessary to ask a builder or other workman to estimate the cost of carrying out necessary repairs.

 You should try to see whether the property has been modernised or altered in any way.
-If it has, your solicitor or qualified conveyancer should check with the local authority to see whether the work is legal.
+If it has, your solicitor or qualified conveyancer should check with the local council to see whether the work is legal.
 You should be aware, though, that although the council may have granted a 'completion certificate', showing that work has been carried out in accordance with building warrants, this is no guarantee of structural quality or standard of workmanship.

 You or your agent should ask the seller for details of any major repairs that have been carried out on the property.
 If it is a flat you should ask about how repairs are shared between owners and whether there are any outstanding statutory repair notices.